• Skip to primary navigation

 This helped so the wood wouldn't scratch the inside of the car or snag the seats.

-The area that the display will be is in the corner of the living room.
+The area where the display will be is in the corner of the living room.
 So the platform is a triangle shape.

 The wood platform that the houses will be sitting on.